Brief biography

 Before joining the department, I was a Visiting Assistant Professor at the Department of Philosophy, University of California - San Diego (between 2000 and 2001).
 I also visited Carnegie Mellon University during the fall of 2003.

-Although my primary field of research concerns evolutionary game theory as applied to the evolution of morality and social norms, more recently I have worked on the foundations of decision theory.
-I also have broad interests in the philosophy of science and social science.
+Although my original field of research concerned evolutionary game theory as applied to the evolution of morality and social norms, more recently I have worked on problems in decision theory, more broadly construed, including topics in formal epistemology.
+My most recent book, The Open Society as an Enemy, is forthcoming with the LSE Press in 2024.

 Below is a short video in which I discuss evolutionary game theory and how it can be applied to questions of philosophy.